DanielsData91/danielsdata91.github.io/index.md

 </details>
 <br>

-**From here on you can read trough of my recent projects, the details will show up when clicking the link below the project portfolio image**
+**From here on you can read through my recent projects, the details will show up when clicking the link below the project portfolio image**

 ---
 <h2 class="about-heading">Project Case Study 1: Instacart Basket Analysis</h2>